GavinMcGahey/help/Operating_Systems/Important_Bits_From_Book.md

 a megabyte is 1 million bytes and a gigabyte is 1 billion bytes.
 Networking measurements are an exception to this general rule; they are given in bits (because networks move data a bit at a time).

+* Definitions of Computer System Components

+CPU—The hardware that executes instructions.

+Processor—A physical chip that contains one or more CPUs.

+Core—The basic computation unit of the CPU.

+Multicore— Including multiple computing cores on the same CPU.

+Multiprocessor— Including multiple processors.

+Although virtually all systems are now multicore, we use the general term CPU when referring to a single computational unit of a computer system and core as well as multicore when specifically referring to one or more cores on a CPU.